FAQs (for everyone else)

 If you're looking to support your partner, we recommend our Biscuit Guides, so you can start to understand some of the feelings and worries your partner might be having.

-If you're in a monogamous relationship and concerned about the impact this might have on you or the future of your lives together, you might find it reassuring to know that despite the stereotypes, the majority of bi+ people are happily monogamous, and that them coming out does not necessarily mean they are interested in further exploring that facet of their sexuality right now.
+If you're in a monogamous relationship and concerned about the impact this might have on you or the future of your lives together, there is no need to assume that your relationship style is going to change, and them coming out does not necessarily mean they are interested in further exploring that facet of their sexuality right now.

 Of course not all your questions will be about monogamy, especially If you're not monogamous yourself.
 You still might have questions about the future of your relationship and how your dating lives might change.